hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 As an alternative, I will primarily consider a _whitepaper model_.
 That is, instead of publishing papers externally, researchers write whitepapers or technical reports, and share them on some company-only repository or Wiki.
 That is, suppose researchers do the same kind of explorations, but do not publish them externally.
 I argue that the whitepaper model (or any variant of it) will, on average, produce much worse research.

-Here are some specific ways in which it helps.
+Here are some specific ways in which publication helps.

 # 1. As a recruiting and incentive tool